Parking Information - Students click on topics below for more information

 When visiting campus, please see the visitors' information page.
 Parents and students

-- please note that space for parking at UWSP is limited and restricted and there is a charge to park.
-Unless the student needs a vehicle for an off-campus job or other need, they might want to consider leaving the vehicle at home.
+- note that space for parking at UWSP is limited and restricted and there is a charge to park.
+Unless the student requires a vehicle for an off-campus job or other need, they may want to consider leaving the vehicle at home.
 The University assumes no responsibility for damage to a vehicle or its contents while parked on campus.
 Parking on the UWSP campus is by permit only except in metered areas with proper payment.
-The cost of a permit for an entire year is $94.35 (includes all applicable tax).
-There are 5 student parking lots on campus: J, P Q and W.
+The cost of a 2016 permit for the year is $154.00 (includes all applicable tax).
+There are 4 STUDENT parking lots on campus: J, P Q and W.

 Permit applications for enrolled

-students are accepted in early May for the following school year.
-New students starting in September will attend Orientation, enroll in classes and receive login information prior to applying for a permit.
+students are accepted in mid-April for the following academic year.
+New students starting in September will attend Orientation, enroll register for classes and receive login information prior to applying for a permit.
 Spring term permits are available in early January.No overnight parking allowed on the Stevens Point City streets

 .
-City streets that are within the boundaries of the University are under the jurisdiction of the Stevens Point Police Department.
+City streets are under the jurisdiction of the Stevens Point Police Department.
 Citations issued by that agency must be resolved with the city.
 University parking regulations (specifically loading zone rules) DO NOT apply on city streets.

-Visitors must be registered with the Parking Services office.
-If you have a friend or family member visiting, you can purchase a visitor daily permit for $5.00 at the Parking Services office for a permit (if space is available).
+Visitors can register with the Parking Services office.
+If you have a friend or family member visiting, you can purchase a visitor daily permit for $5.00 at the Parking Services office if space is available.
 Special parking needs

 - contact Parking Services at 715-346-3900